jamie120/MS2-Soma-Post-Production-Services/README.md

 * [w3 html validator](https://validator.w3.org/) - used to test and validate my html code.
 * [w3 css validator](https://jigsaw.w3.org/) - used to test and validate my css code.
 * [jshint](https://jshint.com/) - used to test and validate all js code.
+* [Babel](https://babeljs.io/) - used to parse service-helper.js - to reformat template literals for IE 11 compatability.
 * [ezgif](https://ezgif.com/) - used in testing.md to capture interactive elements into gifs.
 * [Diagrams.net](https://app.diagrams.net/) - used to create flowchart diagram for the service finder.
 * [hex to rgb converter](https://www.webfx.com/web-design/hex-to-rgb/) - used to get consitency within my code.